demisto/content/Packs/AWS-SNS-Listener/Integrations/AWSSNSListener/AWSSNSListener_description.md

 * The instance is using the HTTPS certificate of the server.
 * Please set a user and password (can be global via long running integrations configurations) or local for this integration only.
-* If you select "no engine," make sure to click "Save" before testing the instance so that the server can assign a port to it.
+* If "no engine" is selected, make sure to click "Save" before testing and using the instance.
+This step allows the server to assign a port to the instance.

 Configuring the subscriber on AWS-SNS UI:
 ```https://<username:password>@ext-<cortex-xsoar-address>/xsoar/instance/execute/<instance-name>```